Historians’ Days postponed to 2022

-Preparations for the biennial Dutch Historian’s Days (from the 22th tot the 24th of August 2019) are in full swing.
-The three-day event, jointly organised by the Royal Netherlands Historical Society (KNHG) and the History Department of the University of Groningen (UG), are meant for everyone interested in history, professionally or otherwise.
+The Historians’ Days are jointly organized by the Royal Netherlands Historical Society (KNHG) and the History Department of the Erasmus University Rotterdam (EUR), are meant for everyone interested in history, professionally or otherwise.

 The event showcases the many diverse and dynamic ways of doing history.
-Through a wide spectrum of lectures, debates and workshops the Historian’s Days tackle issues and challenges on the frontline of historical research and public debates.
-Keywords include networking, inspiration, orientation, career and relaxation.
+Through a wide spectrum of lectures, debates and workshops, the Historians’ Days tackles issues and challenges on the frontline of historical research and public debates.
+Keywords of the conference include networking, inspiration, orientation, career and relaxation.

-The Historian’s Days 2019 evolve around the theme of Inclusive History, and promote diversity in participants, audience, program, stories, methods and presentations.
+The Historians’ Days 2022 evolve around the theme of History Beyond Borders, and actively promote diversity within participants, audience, program, stories, methods and presentations.

-The Historian’s Days are an initiative of the Royal Netherlands Historical Society (KNHG), organised biennially in close cooperation with a Dutch university.
-The university partner for the 2019 edition is the University of Groningen.
+The Historians’ Days are an initiative of the Royal Netherlands Historical Society (KNHG), organized biennially in close cooperation with a Dutch university.
+The university partner for the 2022 edition is the Erasmus University Rotterdam.

 KNHG is the professional society for historians in the Netherlands.
 Under the banner of ‘Teaming up for History’, KNHG brings historians together and promotes the interests of the discipline.